Jargalsaikhan0528/thesis/README.md

 ## Cost note for `05c_gpt4o_scoring.ipynb`

 This notebook calls the OpenAI API once per filing.
-The thesis evaluates GPT-4o on a stratified subsample of 2,000 filings; at `gpt-4o-2024-05-13` pricing, the full subsample run cost approximately USD 10–15.
+The thesis evaluates GPT-4o on a stratified subsample of 2,000 filings; at `gpt-4o-2024-05-13` pricing, the full subsample run cost approximately 20 USD.

 ## Data availability